aionnetwork/aion-docs/kernel/smart-contracts-demo-dapp.md

   "title": "3.
 Deploying the Smart Contract"
 }
 [/block]
-To deploy the smart contract, you will need the contract ABI and bytecode as mentioned above, and an unlocked account with balance.
+To deploy the smart contract, you will need the contract ABI and bytecode as mentioned above, and an unlocked account with some `AION`.

 ### **Running a script to deploy the smart contract**